 Lake Titicaca is not a place I would recommend visiting.
 The altitude is very high and therefore I was not feeling well.
 However, even despite the altitude I do not think this is a place worth seeing.
 The closest airport is located in a town where the primary industry is smuggling.
 Even entering the main town of Puno, everything is very run down.
 We did not feel super safe, but even if we had, we did not see a point in walking around the city.
 We stayed in the nicest hotel in the area and it was in definite need of a facelift.
 It is important to note we had terrible weather, also putting a dampener on our visit.
 The main attraction to lake Titicaca is visiting people who live in tiny islands made of reeds.
 I honestly felt like I was at a zoo.
-Here we were, paying to come watch the lives of people living in tiny, damp shacks.
-It was a strange feeling.
-We also visited an indigenous family on one of the rock islands.
-It was interesting to hear about their culture, but I do not think it warranted this town as a destination.
+Here we were, paying to come watch the lives of extremely impoverished people living in tiny, damp shacks, trapped at sea.
+It was a strange, sad feeling.
+We also visited an Indigenous family on one of the rock islands.
+It was very interesting to hear about their culture, but again I felt intrusive.

 We came back to Lima for another day.
 I absolutely loved walking on the board walk in Miraflores.
 We also walked around the beautiful Larcomar shopping mall.
 We ate delicious food and had a wonderful cosmopolitan day.

 Paracas provided a relaxing end to our vacation.
 We stayed in a very nice beach front hotel and had a chance to relax by the pool.
 One of my favourite parts of this destination was taking a boat to the “mini galepegos” and seeing wild penguins!
 There was one island full of birds.
-The smell was enough to knock you off your feet, and someone has the unfortunate job of collecting the bird poo from this island for fertilizer.
+The smell was enough to knock you off your feet, and someone has the unfortunate job of collecting the bird feces from this island for fertilizer.
 On this outing, we also saw seals and even some nazca lines.
 However beyond our hotel, the town was not great.
 We were very unimpressed with the restaurants.
 The food we had off of the resort was terrible and still not cheap.
-The food on the resort was extremely overpriced but much better in terms of taste.
+The food on the resort was extremely overpriced.
 Another unfortunate aspect of this town is the wafting scent of sewage.
-However, another major highlight of this area and my entire trip, was the sand dunes.
+A major highlight of this area and my entire trip, was the sand dunes.
 We rented a buggy at sunset and raced through the hills.
 We also tried sand-boarding.
 It was truly a magical experience that I would highly recommend.